-But the converted amount is taxable in the year of the conversion.
 With tax rates particularly low now under the TCJA (and perhaps a better chance that your rate at retirement will be higher), it may be a good time for a Roth conversion.
 Your tax advisor can run the numbers and help you decide if a conversion is right for you this year.

-If you don't have a traditional IRA, consider a "back door" Roth IRA: You set up a traditional account and make a nondeductible contribution to it.
-You then wait until the transaction clears and convert the traditional account to a Roth account.
+If you don't have a traditional IRA, consider "back door" Roth IRA contributions.
+You set up a traditional account, make a nondeductible contribution to it and then convert the traditional account to a Roth account.
 The only tax due will be on any growth in the account between the time you made the contribution and the date of conversion.
+But be aware that eliminating this option for higher-income taxpayers has been proposed.